BilKoChal/BilKos-PC/README.md

 ### 🛡️ Secure & Client-Side
 - **Local Processing**: Uses the HTML5 FileReader API to parse files directly on your machine.
 - **Privacy First**: No save data is ever uploaded to a server.
+- **Offline Capable**: **NEW!** Install the app as a PWA on your phone or desktop.
+Works completely offline with cached sprites and audio.

 ### 🎮 Comprehensive Save Management
 - **Universal Support**: Fully compatible with `.sav` and `.srm` files (32KB standard size).